A Registered Educational Savings Plan (RESP) is a government program that enables parents to save for their child’s post-secondary education.

 - If the student is not enrolled in a qualifying educational program for a 12-month period, the $5,000 limit once again applies.

-- A student can receive up to $2,500 during the first 13 weeks of enrollment in part-time studies.
+- Students can receive up to $2,500 during the first 13 weeks of enrollment in part-time studies.

 - Full-time studies in Canada must be at least 3 weeks long with 10 hours of classes per week.
 If outside Canada, it must be at least 3 weeks (University) or 13 weeks long (non-University) to qualify.